aksonov/react-native-tableview/README.md

 ## TableView inside ScrollView (like iOS Customise Control Center)

 In some cases you need place your TableView into ScrollView.
-There is some problems with handling scroll events,so we don't recommend do it with large large number of items
+There is some problems with handling scroll events,so we don't recommend do it with large number of items
 ### Without reordering

 Just explicitly set height for `TableView` and disable it's scrolling.